fergalk/cfn-petclinic-ha/README.md

 ## Server config
 ### Backend
 Service petclinic-backend.service runs the petclinic backend server.
 Content is stored in /apps/petclinic-backend.
-The server listens on TCP 9966.
 ### Frontend
 The frontend web content is served by Nginx.
 The content is stored in /apps/petclinic-frontend.
-The server listens on TCP 80.

 ## Listening ports
 - Backend API - TCP 9966